phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*
+* IMPORTANT - Check that collisions and mouse detection work with textSprites that have different handles.
 * Sprite copying / prototyping
-* Don't like the Viewport being passed in.
-We should change it.
 * Have two stages, one for HUD.
 Sprites can be drawn on HUD layer instead.
 Useful for things like score.
-* More effect samples
-* Add Sprite methods queueEffect? loopEffect?
 * Allow control over zOrder (relative methods like Sprite.putBehind(otherSprite))
-* Provide a proper dispose() method which cleans everything out
-* Make script dispose() and then restart at end after a tap
+* Provide a proper dispose() method which cleans everything out + Make script restart at end after a tap
-* Sprite mouse left and right clicks
 * World size?

+* Don't like the Viewport being passed in.
+We should change it.

+* [DV] Sprite mouse left and right clicks
-* Background drawing
+* [DV] Background drawing

 * Debug grid overlay
 * Look at gradle build

 * Ditch Android (for now)
 * Shape Sprites (line, square, rect, circle, triangle, n-agon)
 * Sprite copying (allows prototyping)